Extracting and Combining Abilities For Building Multi-lingual Ability-enhanced Large Language Models: Preliminary

 \section{Preliminary}

-Despite that LLMs exhibit excellent performance on general tasks, they still have limited advanced abilities, \eg mathematical and scientific reasoning abilities.
-A typical approach to enhancing these abilities is to continually pre-train~(CPT) LLMs with ability-related corpus.
+Despite that LLMs exhibit remarkable performance on general tasks, they still have limited advanced abilities, \eg mathematical and scientific reasoning abilities.
+A typical approach to enhance these abilities is to continually pre-train~(CPT) LLMs with ability-related corpus.
 However, such training data might not always be available or sufficient, especially for minor domains (\eg Bengali).
 In this work, we focus on the task of \emph{ability extraction and transfer} by continual pre-training and merging LLMs.
-Concretely, LLMs are trained on collected corpus from a certain domain, and we aim to only transfer its learned advanced capabilities to another target domain~\citep{transfer_learning_survey_1,transfer_learning_survey_2} without further training efforts.
-In this work, we mainly study the cross-lingual scene where the linguistic-agnostic advanced ability and linguistic abilities should be extracted and transferred, to help build a unified multi-lingual ability-enhanced LLM.
+Concretely, LLMs are trained on the collected corpus from a certain domain, and we aim to only transfer its learned advanced capabilities to target domains~\citep{transfer_learning_survey_1,transfer_learning_survey_2} without further training.
+In this work, we study the cross-lingual scene where the linguistic-agnostic advanced ability and linguistic abilities should be extracted and transferred, to build a unified multi-lingual ability-enhanced LLM.

 Formally, for a certain ability $A_i$ and a set of languages $L=\{L_0, L_1, \dots, L_n\}$, we assume that the general corpus of all languages can be collected, denoted as $\mathcal{C}_{\text{general}}=\{\mathcal{C}_{L_0}, \mathcal{C}_{L_1}, \dots, \mathcal{C}_{L_n}\}$, while the ability-related corpus is only available in language $L_0$ (\ie English), denoted as $\mathcal{C}_{L_0, A_i}$.
 Based on the above corpora, our goal is to extract and transfer the advanced ability $A_i$ from language $L_0$ and linguistic abilities from other languages $L_1, \dots, L_n$, into a unified LLM.